 After a jury trial, the Superior Court entered judgment for the Estate of Peter A. Smith and against John R. Henson, Mercy Hospital, and Eastern Maine Healthcare Systems in the amount of $4,000,000 on the Estate’s wrongful death claim alleging medical malpractice.
 The award included an amount equal to the present value of Peter Smith’s projected lifetime earnings.
 Henson, Mercy, and Eastern Maine Healthcare appeal, arguing that Maine’s wrongful death statute does not permit an award for pecuniary loss where the Estate has not proved that the statutory beneficiaries—here, Peter Smith’s parents—were deprived by the death of a present or future economic advantage.

 State of Maine v.
-Lee Ann Daigle
+Matthew W. Pendleton

 The Superior Court vacated the Aroostook County Commissioners’ determination that they did not have jurisdiction under 36 M.R.S. § 844 to consider the appeal of Cassidy Holdings, LLC, from the denial by the City of Caribou Board of Assessors for an abatement of property taxes for land that Cassidy owned.
 The county commissioners appeal, arguing that the Superior Court erred in its interpretation of section 844(1) and (2), and that those subsections give exclusive jurisdiction over appeals of denials of property tax abatements to the State Board of Property Tax Review.